- Sugar Alcohols American Diabetes Association

 Glycerin is category C substance, which means side effects were possibly observed in animal fetuses but not in human fetuses due to lack of human studies .

 Glycerin as a sweetener used in foods does not likely cause any side effects.

-Glycerin as a laxative can cause dry mouth, nausea, headache, diarrhea, excessive urination (polyuria) and eventual dehydration .
+Glycerin as a laxative taken by mouth can cause dry mouth, nausea, headache, diarrhea, excessive urination (polyuria) and eventual dehydration .

 In individuals who are sensitive to palm or coconut oil, vegetable glycerin may trigger allergic reactions.

 Picture 2.
 Glycerin is a thick, translucent liquid

 USP-grade* or food-grade glycerin syrup properties: